-Casting is one of the main methods to produce parts blank, especially for parts blank of some brittle metals or alloy materials (such as various cast iron and non-ferrous alloy castings), casting is almost the only processing method.
+Casting is a major method of producing blanks for parts, especially for parts made of brittle metals or alloys (such as various cast iron and non-ferrous alloy castings), where casting is often the only available manufacturing process.

-Compared with other processing methods, the casting process has the following characteristics:
+Compared to other manufacturing methods, casting has the following distinct characteristics:

-Casting materials can be various cast iron, cast steel, aluminum alloy, copper alloy, magnesium alloy, titanium alloy, zinc alloy and various special alloy materials;
+- The casting process can be applied to a wide range of materials, including cast iron, cast steel, aluminum alloy, copper alloy, magnesium alloy, titanium alloy, zinc alloy, and various special alloys.

-The wall thickness of the casting can be from 0.5 mm to about 1 m;
+- The wall thickness of castings can be from 0.5 mm to approximately 1 m.

-The casting length can range from several millimeters to ten meters.
+- The length of castings can vary from several millimeters to ten meters.

-2) Casting can produce all kinds of blanks with complex shapes, especially for parts with complex internal cavities, such as various boxes, cylinders, blades, impellers, etc.
+- Castings can be made in all kinds of shapes, especially for parts with intricate internal cavities, such as boxes, cylinders, blades, impellers, and others.

-3) The shape and size of the casting can be very close to the parts, which not only saves metal materials, but also saves machining hours.
+- The shape and size of castings can be very similar to the final parts, which not only conserves material but also reduces machining time.

-4) Generally, the raw materials used for casting are widely sourced and the casting cost is low.
+- The raw materials used for casting are readily available and the cost of casting is relatively low.

-5) The casting process is flexible and the productivity is high.
+- The productivity of the casting process is high.

 Analysis of common defects in casting

-Often, various casting defects will occur due to poor control of raw materials, unreasonable process plans, improper production operations, and imperfect management systems.
+Frequent occurrences of casting defects result from poor control of raw materials, inadequate process planning, improper production operations, and insufficient management systems.

 |Defect name||features||Main causes|